life-itself/artearthtech.com/content/blog/2019-11-30-newsletter-November-2019.md

 <img src="/images/November-newsAET-Vision-wordle.jpg" width="600">
-*This is a wordle is of our results thus far*
+*This is a wordle of our results thus far*

 ---